R/07-data_summarize.R

 #> Assess the standard adequacy of naming

-#> Assess the uniqueness of variable names
+#> Assess the uniqueness and presence of variable names

 #> Assess the presence of possible duplicated columns